andrewsrichardson/food-blog/src/pages/blog/curried-vegetable-filo-pie/curried-vegetable-filo-pie.md

     black pepper
   - "Stir in the plain flour and then slowly add in the stock to form a thick sauce.
 Add in the peas and spinach at this point and leave to simmer on a medium heat for 5 minutes.
-Add in the butternut squash once it's roasted "
+Stir in the double cream and add in the butternut squash once it's roasted "
   - Pour the pie filling into an ovenproof dish.
 For the topping, take a sheet of filo and scrunch it up and place it on top.
 Repeat this until the pie is covered.
 Mine took about 6 filo sheets but it will depend on how big your